Mistake #2: Not Doing Your Homework

 Step Three: Learn the School’s Specifics

 No matter how prestigious, each culinary school has its own benefits and drawbacks.
 Use the following list as a guide to determine the pros and cons of each.
 If you can’t find readily available information on these characteristics, be wary and ask around.
-All reliable schools should post them either on their websites or in brochure format.
+All reliable schools should post them on their websites or in brochure format.

 Entry Requirements: Different culinary schools offer varying degrees of difficulty for getting in.
 Do you need a high school diploma?
 Is it a traditional four-year university with entrance exams?
 You’ll also want to watch out for large fees associated with applying, as this might indicate a less-than-reputable school.